-To operate the battery disconnect:

-- 1. Press up on the rocker switch to turn on the disconnect and reconnect the batteries.
+To operate the battery disconnect, press up on the rocker switch to turn on the disconnect and reconnect the batteries.
 This will make the 12 volt system ready for use.
-When the battery disconnect is turned on, the indicator light will illuminate. - 2.
+When the battery disconnect switch is turned on, the indicator light will illuminate, indicating that the power to the battery bank is now active and powering the coach.
 Press down on the rocker switch to turn off the battery disconnect and disconnect the batteries.
 When the battery disconnect is turned off, the indicator light will also turn off.